Chirag05B/Lip_Sync_Using_Wav2Lip/Code/README.md

 - If you see the mouth position dislocated or some weird artifacts such as two mouths, then it can be because of over-smoothing the face detections.
 Use the `--nosmooth` argument and give it another try.
 - Experiment with the `--resize_factor` argument, to get a lower-resolution video.
 Why?
 The models are trained on faces that were at a lower resolution.
 You might get better, visually pleasing results for 720p videos than for 1080p videos (in many cases, the latter works well too).
 - The Wav2Lip model without GAN usually needs more experimenting with the above two to get the most ideal results, and sometimes, can give you a better result as well.

+Please check the `Output/` folder for the output video I generated.